vapor-ware/synse-client-go/README.md

-For both HTTP client and WebSocket client, in order to initialize their instances, we need to pass in the [configuration options](https://godoc.org/github.com/vapor-ware/synse-client-go/synse#Options), namely the Synse Server's address that we need to interface wish, other associated HTTP or WebSocket configs, and TLS communication.
+For both HTTP client and WebSocket client, in order to initialize their instances, we need to pass in the [configuration options](https://godoc.org/github.com/vapor-ware/synse-client-go/synse#Options), namely the Synse Server's address that we need to interface with, other associated HTTP or WebSocket configs, and TLS communication.
 For example:
 ```go
 import "github.com/vapor-ware/synse-client-go/synse"